-- a calculate and interpret major return measures and describe their appropriate uses; - describe characteristics of the major asset classes that investors consider in forming portfolios; - calculate and interpret the mean, variance, and covariance (or correlation) of asset returns based on historical data; - d explain risk aversion and its implications for portfolio selection; - e calculate and interpret portfolio standard deviation; - f describe the effect on a portfolio's risk of investing in assets that are less than perfectly correlated; - g describe and interpret the minimum-variance and efficient frontiers of risky assets and the global minimum-variance portfolio; - h explain the selection of an optimal portfolio, given an investor's utility (or risk aversion) and the capital allocation line.
+- a calculate and interpret major return measures and describe their appropriate uses; - b compare the money-weighted and time-weighted rates of return and evaluate the performance of portfolios based on these measures; - c describe characteristics of the major asset classes that investors consider in forming portfolios; - d calculate and interpret the mean, variance, and covariance (or correlation) of asset returns based on historical data; - e explain risk aversion and its implications for portfolio selection; - f calculate and interpret portfolio standard deviation; - g describe the effect on a portfolio's risk of investing in assets that are less than perfectly correlated; - h describe and interpret the minimum-variance and efficient frontiers of risky assets and the global minimum-variance portfolio; - i explain the selection of an optimal portfolio, given an investor's utility (or risk aversion) and the capital allocation line.

-READING 40.
+READING 50.
 PORTFOLIO RISK AND RETURN: PART II